amd/ryzen-ai-documentation/docs/vai_quant/vai_q_onnx.rst

 Installation
 ************

-If you have prepared your working environment using the :ref:`automatic installation script <install-bundeld>`, then the Vitis AI Quantizer for ONNX is already installed.
+If you have prepared your working environment using the :ref:`automatic installation script <install-bundeld>`, the Vitis AI Quantizer for ONNX is already installed.

-Otherwise, ensure that the Vitis AI Quantizer for ONNX is correctly installed as per the :ref:`installation instructions <install-onnx-quantizer>`.
+Otherwise, ensure that the Vitis AI Quantizer for ONNX is correctly installed by following the :ref:`installation instructions <install-onnx-quantizer>`.

 ******************